 Increased transportation costs and extra labor are some factors for why roses more than double the price around Valentine's.
 As supply decreases and demand increases, the price for Valentine's flowers goes up.

-Last year, a National Retail Federation survey found that people were expected to spend nearly $19 billion on Valentine's Day -- more 60% of which would be on roses.
-The cost for an average bouquet of a dozen red roses is between $80 to $120.
+Last year, a National Retail Federation survey found that people were expected to spend nearly $19.7 billion on Valentine's Day -- $1.9 billion of which will be spent on flowers.
+The cost for an average bouquet of a dozen red roses delivered is between $80 to $120.

-So how can you get your costs down for Valentine's and still show your sweetheart you care?
+So how can you spend less for Valentine's Day and still show your sweetheart you care?

 Here are 7 ways to get Valentine's flowers for less